graphql-perl/GraphQL-Plugin-Convert-OpenAPI/README.md

 method.
 It takes arguments:

 - a hash-ref mapping from a GraphQL operation field-name to an `operationId`
-- a hash-ref mapping from a GraphQL type-name to true if that type needs transforming from a hash into pairs
+- a hash-ref mapping from a GraphQL type-name to another hash-ref with information about that type.
+Valid keys:
+    - is\_hashpair

+        True value if that type needs transforming from a hash into pairs.

 and returns a closure that can be used as a field resolver.